-Tasks Required Access (1) and Privileges (2) Manage changes to users, groups, and other accounts for their organizations Access to read and write to others' entries.
+Tasks Required Access ^a and Privileges ^b Manage changes to users, groups, and other accounts for their organizations Access to read and write to others' entries.
 Delegate administration within their organizations Access to write administration-related attributes on others' entries.
 DS server privileges: modify-acl, privilege-change.
 Update administrative user data, such as subentry password policies and access controls Access to write administration-related attributes on others' entries.
-DS server privileges: modify-acl, subentry-write.